 Once registered in a regular degree program, a student is not permitted to register again in nondegree status.
-Nondegree students are not eligible to receive most types of financial aid, nor are they eligible to receive certain benefits, such as veteran benefits.
+Nondegree students who have not completed an AGEC, associate's degree, or first-year composition course are not eligible to receive most types of financial aid, nor are they eligible to receive certain benefits, such as veteran benefits.